Can I Eat Expired Unopened Canned Ravioli in Sauce?

 Expert Source

-"According to the FDA, unopened canned ravioli in sauce can be stored in a cool, dry place at temperatures below 85°F. It is recommended to consume the product within 2-5 years of the manufacturing date for best quality and safety."
+"According to USDA guidelines, unopened canned ravioli in sauce can be stored in a cool, dry place at temperatures below 85°F and should be consumed within 2-5 years for best quality."

 ⚠️Spoiled Unopened Canned Ravioli in Sauce